 The domain slowly grew to a surface of 11.5 hectares, spreading from the Beaune Coast to the Nuits Coast where its Grands Crus Chambertin and Latricières-Chambertin are located.

 Harvest 1965 in POMMARD 1er Cru Chaponnères vineyard.

 Nowadays, Xavier HORIOT pursues the work of Raymond LAUNAY his Grandfather, and follows the way of his ancestors running the domain.

 Inspired by the legacy of his great uncle Bertrand, who enlisted as a fighter pilot during World War II, Xavier began his professional life with an 18-years long fighter pilot career in the French Air Force.

 Xavier was named knight of the Legion of Honor and handed the War Cross for his service.

 After his military career, he created with his wife Eleonore a company specialized in software development.
 His Grandfather called him to take over the domain right before he died.

 A decade of legal succession will then ensue.
 It tore the family apart.
 At the term of these ten years of fighting, Xavier managed to keep 4 hectares out of the 11.5 that the family used to own.

 The domain symbol represents Xavier’s journey from the air back to his roots: an intersection of wings and swords that forms a light blue “X”.

-Wings for Xavier's aerial past and the purity he seeks to achieve in his wines, swords for the battles won and and for the symbol of tools to plow the land of his ancestors.
+Wings for Xavier's aerial past and the purity he seeks to achieve in his wines, swords for the battles won and for the symbol of tools to plow his ancestors' land.